rotamaster/vue3-snotify/README.md

 The api should be the same as [vue-snotify](https://www.npmjs.com/package/vue-snotify)

 ## Todos:
-- Make html function work on SnotifyService
+- Restore html functionality on SnotifyService
+- Restore async functionality on SnotifyService
 - Style options